-- (2) The following words will have the meaning assigned to them in terms of section 1 of the Mineral and Petroleum Resources Development Act:
+(2) The following words will have the meaning assigned to them in terms of section 1 of the Mineral and Petroleum Resources Development Act:

 - (a) "effective date";

-- (b) "exploration area";
+- (b) "exploration operation";

-- (c) "exploration operation";
+- (c) "mineral";

-- (d) "mining area";
+- (d) "mining operation";

-- (e) "mining operation";
+- (e) "old order right";

-- (f) "prospecting area";
+- (f) "production operation";

 - (g) "prospecting operation";

-- (h) "production area"; and
+- (h) "residue deposit"; and

-- (i) "production operation".
+- (i) "residue stockpile.

 - (3) When a period of days must be reckoned in terms of these Regulations from or after a particular day, that period must be reckoned as from the start of the day following that particular day to the end of the last day of the period, but if the last day of the period falls on a Saturday, Sunday or public holiday, that period must be extended to the end of the next day which is not a Saturday, Sunday or public holiday.